top of page

 “Our main goal is to maintain the best sound quality for classical music, but we also have to ensure there is clarity and intelligibility for a variety of events, including amplified concerts and corporate meetings” says Livingston.

-“We were already exploring this idea of a new assistive listening system, when out of the blue, Barry Epstein of Dallas Summer Musicals had a conversation with the Dallas Symphony about a solution that had been successfully implemented at Music Hall Fair Park.
+“We were already exploring this idea of a new assistive listening system when, out of the blue, Barry Epstein of Dallas Summer Musicals had a conversation with the Dallas Symphony about a solution successfully implemented at Music Hall Fair Park.
 He asked if the venue would like to test this new approach,” Livingston adds.

-Livingston and the Meyerson’s Audio Electronic Technician, Ursulo Castillo, went to a show at Fair Park to try out the Hear Us Now™ system.
+Livingston and Meyerson’s Audio Electronic Technician, Ursula Castillo, went to a show at Fair Park to try out the Hear Us Now® system.
 “We were knocked out with the sound.
 There was full spectrum EQ [equalization].
 It was very clear.
 If I were paying for a ticket for that show, I would want this product.
 It provided every detail and nuance of what was happening onstage.”

-It works with a standard RF [radio frequency] transmission assistive listening system but leverages custom-manufactured headphones and additional processing to give the signal depth and clarity beyond what is normally available in hearing assist technology.
+It uses a standard RF [radio frequency] transmission assistive listening system.
+Still, it leverages custom-manufactured headphones and additional processing to give signal depth and clarity beyond what is ordinarily available in hearing assist technology.

 Meyerson_1311_RT8a_5in.jpg